Precious Stones & Metals · HS 7103.1 · verified suppliers & live price

 Recycled blue sapphire comprises industrial-grade and off-cut synthetic sapphires recovered from manufacturing waste, jewelry production, and end-of-life electronics.
 Primary applications include abrasive powders for precision grinding, optical components, and semiconductor substrates.
 Traded forms include crushed granules (various micron sizes), tumbled fragments, and powder concentrates, graded by purity, Mohs hardness retention, and chromium content.
 Major sourcing regions include Thailand, India, and China, which process both domestic waste streams and imported scrap.
 Buyers should verify sapphire content through X-ray diffraction analysis, as recycled batches often contain contaminating oxides that compromise grinding efficiency and optical clarity.

-On the Genesis network, Sapphire (Blue) (Scrap/Recycled) currently matches 0 verified suppliers across 0 countries, with an indicative benchmark price.
-Its Genesis Sourcing Index of 16/100 reflects emerging sourcing availability — firm offers are assembled through the Genesis sourcing desk, every one escrow-protected.
+On the Genesis network, Sapphire (Blue) (Scrap/Recycled) currently matches 59 verified suppliers across 3 countries, with an indicative benchmark price.
+Its Genesis Sourcing Index of 69/100 reflects strong sourcing availability — expect fast, competitive firm offers, every one escrow-protected.

 Computed live from the Genesis network — verified‑supplier availability, geographic reach and price transparency.
 Recalculated continuously; found only on Genesis.